Originally published: 3/6/2019 Updated 9/24/2021

-Now you know if you or I were in a prison cell and we were suddenly loosed by an earthquake we would have broken out immediately, right?
-But Paul and Silas were in tune with God and they waited for further instructions from God.
+Now you know, if you or I were in a prison cell and we were suddenly loosed by an earthquake, we would have broken out immediately, right?
+But Paul and Silas were in tune with God, and they waited for further instructions from God.
 Apparently, so did the other prisoners.
-The jailer knew that if all of the prisoners had broken out on his watch he was as good as dead, so he decided to kill himself before his superiors did.
+The jailer knew that he was as good as dead if all prisoners had broken out on his watch, so he decided to kill himself before his superiors did.

 28 Paul cried with a loud voice, saying, Do thyself no harm: for we are all here.

 29 Then he called for a light, and sprang in, and came trembling, and fell down before Paul and Silas.